German soccer federation rules out World Cup boycott despite calls to oppose Trump

 Former FIFA president Sepp Blatter last week advised fans to stay away from the tournament.

-Fans already had concerns about high ticket prices, while travel bans imposed by the Trump administration could also prohibit supporters from some competing nations from attending.
+Ahead of this summer's tournament, fans have concerns about high ticket prices, while travel bans imposed by the Trump administration could also prohibit supporters from some competing nations from attending.

 Germany’s team, at least, will be there.